- 10+ Guests Price as advertised*

 Breakfast | Lunch | Dinner

-Today you'll say goodbye to the Champlain Valley as you ride north toward the Green Mountains.
-Anyone who wants to log some miles can choose to start their ride from the hotel, while those who prefer the short option will join the ride for the stretch that meanders along the Winooski River.
-Regardless, you'll arrive in Waterbury together where you can browse local boutiques and gift shops like Green Mountain Coffee Roasters or the Craft Beer Cellar and enjoy lunch at a cafe of your choosing.
-Your next stop is Ben & Jerry’s Ice Cream Factory, where the company motto decrees “Life is short; eat dessert first.”
+Today you'll say goodbye to the Champlain Valley as you head north toward the Green Mountains.
+After a shuttle to a sweet little cafe in Richmond, you'll have a chance to stretch your legs and grab a coffee before you begin your ride along the meandering Winooski River.
+You'll stop in Waterbury where you can browse local boutiques and gift shops like Green Mountain Coffee Roasters or the Craft Beer Cellar and enjoy lunch at a cafe of your choosing.
+Next up is a visit to none other than Ben & Jerry’s Ice Cream Factory.
 Choose from many interesting flavors for your afternoon treat!
-Afterwards, a short shuttle brings you to the historic Green Mountain Inn in the heart of Stowe.
+From here, continue riding or opt for a ride in the van to the historic Green Mountain Inn in the heart of Stowe.
 After you get settled in, we'll head to a sugarhouse to sample some pure Vermont maple syrup and learn how it is made.
 Tonight, enjoy dinner on your own; but don't worry, your guides will have lots of great recommendations!

 Richmond to Waterbury